Are you a published author looking to expand your reach? Find out how Living With Retirement can help you. <Find Out More Here>

 Scott A. Gese

-As the night progressed, Anslo allowed the young woman to bind his wrists with his necktie and then tie him to the bed.
+As the night progressed, Anslo allowed the young woman to bind his wrists with his necktie and tie him to the bed.

 the fantasy boxAlex Holyoake/Unsplash